mendix/docs/content/refguide/native-styling-refguide.md

 ### 11.25 Signature {#signature}

 The signature widget allows you to draw and save a signature.
-THe signature widget looks like this:
+The signature widget looks like this:

 {{% image_container width="350" %}}![signature](attachments/native-styling-refguide/signature.png){{% /image_container %}}